mcbearfish/Mini-3D-Window-Viewer/README.md

     \-- DrawPoseOverlay()
 ```

+## Notes on AI Assistance
+Portions of the firmware were developed with assistance from AI tools, including OpenAI Codex and Google's Gemini.
+I used these tools to help generate code structure, debug embedded issues and tune parts of the sensor-fusion pipeline.
+All AI-assisted code was reviewed, tested, and modified by me before being included in the final project. <br />

+I found Codex especially useful for working through embedded C issues and code organization.
+Gemini was useful during early design exploration, especially for brainstorming and pin-mapping support, but I had to review its output carefully because it sometimes suggested larger code changes than intended. <br />

 ## Final Result
 The final device renders a wireframe 3D hammer on the LCD.
 After startup calibration, tilting or rotating the physical box updates the rendered view in real time.
 The device uses IMU sensor fusion for orientation estimation while keeping virtual position constrained to avoid IMU drift. <br />

-This project was great for refreshing my bare metal embedded skills.
+This project was great for refreshing my bare-metal embedded skills.
 Making a device and writing code that brings it to life is always a joy.
-The next project should hopefully move faster now that I have regained familarity with the whole process.
+The next project should hopefully move faster now that I have regained familiarity with the whole process.